Helm Installation Guide#

 • Local path provisioner (if enabled)

-• Vault configuration hooks with AppRole authentication
+• OpenBao configuration hooks with AppRole authentication

 Wait for: OpenBao to be ready and unsealed (5-10 minutes)